shionhonda/hippocampus-garden/content/blog/research_2021/index.md

 ---
-title: "A Look Back at Deep Learning in 2021"
+title: "A Look Back at Deep Learning in 2021 (Research)"
 date: "2022-01-02T22:01:03.284Z"
 description: "Let's look back on the machine learning papers published in 2020!
 This post covers 8 research papers and 4 application projects that are worth checking out."
-featuredImage: review_2021/ogp.jpg
+featuredImage: research_2021/ogp.jpg
 tags: ["en","machine-learning", "deep-learning"]
 ---